 (b) Meta-analysis of early thermal effects on thermal physiology in reptiles

 To understand more broadly the impact of developmental environments on thermal physiology, we systematically searched for studies manipulating early developmental environments and subsequently measuring thermal physiological traits.
 Unfortunately, few studies manipulated egg resource investment and measured thermal tolerance.
 As such, it was only possible to focus on developmental temperature manipulations.
 Our meta-analysis collected data on offspring's thermal preference (Tpref) and critical thermal maximum (CTmax) in lizards, snakes, tortoises, turtles, and tuatara.
+Our search string included cold tolerance (i.e., critical thermal minimum, CTmin), but there were too few studies that manipulated developmental environments and measured this trait to conduct a formal meta-analysis.
+As such, we focus on Tpref and CTmax.

 In brief, we conducted a systematic literature search in Scopus, ISI Web of Science (core collection), and ProQuest (dissertations and thesis) and did not apply a timespan limit.
-We followed the PRISMA-EcoEvo (Preferred Reporting Items for Systematic Reviews & Meta-Analyses in Ecology and Evolutionary biology) guidelines for reporting[28] (see Supp. for more details).
-Full search strings, search methods, and selection criteria are described in detail in supporting information (Figs. S2&3).
+We followed the PRISMA-EcoEvo (Preferred Reporting Items for Systematic Reviews & Meta-Analyses in Ecology and Evolutionary biology) guidelines for reporting[31].
+Full search strings, search methods, and selection criteria are described in detail in supporting information (Figs. S1&2).
 We obtained 485 original records, and 15 articles satisfied our selection criteria.

-Multilevel meta-analytic (MLMA) models were constructed using the rma.mv function in the metafor package (version 3.8 )[29].
-To determine the ability of an organism to acclimate to changes in the environment, we used the acclimation response ratio (ARR) as our effect size [30].
-Sampling variance for the ARR was derived in Pottier et al.,[31].
+Multilevel meta-analytic (MLMA) models were constructed using the rma.mv function in the metafor package (version 3.8 )[32].
+To determine the ability of an organism to acclimate to changes in the environment, we used the acclimation response ratio (ARR) as our effect size [33].
+Sampling variance for the ARR was derived in Pottier et al.,[34].
 Study, phylogeny, and study species were designated as random effects and we included an observation-random effect (effect size ID).
 A model that included only study, species and effect size ID was best supported over one with phylogeny, so we present meta-analytic results from a model without phylogeny.
 Studies often had more than two temperature treatments.
 As such, we derived all pairwise effect size comparisons.
-This, however, does induce a correlation between effect size sampling errors , which we controlled for through the inclusion of a sampling (co)variance matrix derived by assuming effect sizes are correlated by r = 0.5[32].
+This, however, does induce a correlation between effect size sampling errors , which we controlled for through the inclusion of a sampling (co)variance matrix derived by assuming effect sizes are correlated by r = 0.5[35].
 Thermal trait (Tpref or CTmax), life stage at measurement (hatchling, juvenile or adult), climate zone (temperate or tropical), and major taxonomic group (lizard, snake, tuatara or turtle) were included as fixed factors in separate multi-level meta-regression (MLMR) models.
-We also tested for publication bias using a MLMR model with sampling variance and standard error as predictors [33] and was visually inspected using a funnel plot (see Supp. for more details).
-We present effect size heterogeneity by constructing prediction intervals [34] and presenting I2 using the orchaRd package (version 2.0)[35].
+We also tested for publication bias using a MLMR model with sampling variance and standard error as predictors [36] and was visually inspected using a funnel plot (see Supp. for more details).
+We present effect size heterogeneity by constructing prediction intervals [37] and presenting I2 using the orchaRd package (version 2.0)[38].